-Bridging the Gap between Traditional Teachers and Technology
+Bridging the gap between traditional teachers and technology

-the challenge
+The challenge

-Low teacher engagement with the existing digital library
+Addressing low teacher engagement with the existing digital library

 Teacher engagement with the existing digital library was significantly lower than expected.
-While the feature was fully functional and accessible, the reasons behind the low engagement were unclear.

-the discovery
+The discovery

 Understanding teacher interactions with digital library

-…don't see value in the digital library
+don’t see the value in digital library

-…emphasized the importance of annotation in literacy instruction
+Experts emphasized the importance of annotation in literacy instruction

 Hypothesis